 Vandenberg Air Force Base / Lompoc is about a 3-hour drive north from Los Angeles International Airport.
-I took the scenic route, which is a little bit slower, but it takes you along the Pacific Coast Highway through Malibu before you merge onto 101 which will take you through Santa Barbara and ultimately into Lompoc.
+I took the scenic route, which is a little bit slower, but it takes you along the coastline on the famous Pacific Coast Highway.
+The drive took me through Malibu before I merged onto 101 which took me through Santa Barbara and ultimately into Lompoc.

 I came here for a one night stay.
 Well, that was the plane, but you never know how rocket launches go and might have to extend my stay.
-My reservation was for one night and I just arrived shortly before the official check-in time of 3 p.m.
+I arrived shortly before the official check-in time of 3 p.m.